hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 This set of APIs covers create, update, list, delete, and some specialized operations.

 Viewing Variable Sets requires access to the owning organization.
-Destructive actions require org admin status or workspace management permissions.
+Destructive actions require organization admin status or workspace management permissions.

 ## Create a Variable Set